szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Whirlwind -> Unlock Whirlwind Attack (grants 3 uses of Improved Whirlwind Attack, now just called Whirlwind Attack)
 - Improved Whirlwind Attack -> Whirlwind Attack: Additional Use (grants another use, if desired)

 Additionally, Improved Evasion (Evasion now) doubles the movement speed granted (factor of 4 instead of 2) and makes it use opcode 176, so it's not removed by Free Action.
+There are options in the configuration file to select only one of these, if desired.

 </details>